 It’s important to remember that the carrier network plays a big role.
 Knowing the limits of GSM vs. CDMA will help you determine whether you can switch networks using the phone you already have, which might make the decision easier for you.

 Where Can I Purchase Unlocked Cell Phones Online?

 Want to buy a new phone that allows you to have the freedom to choose your own carrier without paying through the nose to get out of a strict contract?
-At Glyde, we offer a wide selection of GSM and CDMA phones that are supported by the most common carriers.
-We even offer you trade in value for your old phone that you can use towards a new one!
+On the Glyde Marketplace, you can browse a wide selection of GSM and CDMA phones that are supported by the most common carriers.

 Locked vs. Unlocked Phone FAQ

 Now that we’ve covered the main differences between locked and unlocked phones, let’s go over some of the most commonly asked questions!